jiathehuman/bookclub-django-react/README.md

 # Book Club
 Welcome to Book Club, my pet project showcasing a Django-powered web application for book lovers to connect and discuss their reading experiences!
+This project is a work-in-progress.

 ## 🚀 Features
 - User Authentication - Sign up, Log in, Reset emails, the basic works